-- 1. The ship is sinking this happens because its Density is too high.
-The Density of the Active Body can be tweaked from the original object's Phoenix Properties. - 2.
-The Center of Mass Gizmo is above the ship's deck, right at the base of the middle mast - the is causing the ship to tilt to the side.
-Instead of relying on the

-Active Body Solver to guess the correct position for the Center of Mass Gizmo, its position can be overridden from the Phoenix Properties of the original object and tweaked manually.
+- The ship is sinking this happens because its Density too high.
+The Density of the Active Body can be tweaked from the original object's Phoenix Properties. - The Center of Mass Gizmo is above the ship's deck, right at the base of the middle mast - this is causing the ship to tilt to the side.
+Instead of relying on the Active Body Solver to guess the correct position for the Center of Mass gizmo, its position can be overridden from the Phoenix Properties of the original object and tweaked manually.